legumeinfo/datastore-specifications/markers/gff3.md

-# Genetic marker GFF
+# marker GFF file

-This spec is mainly about the directory and filename, since GFF3 files are already specified.
 This file defines all of the marker-specific attributes as well as its position on a given genome.
 Loaders should refer to this file to get details on markers such as alleles and type of marker.

-Directory name: /markers/.*strain.gnm*.mrk.*source*

-Filename: *gensp.strain.gnm*.mrk.*source*.gff3 where *source* is typically a SNP chip, e.g. Cowpea1MSelectedSNPs, and will be the same as the source column in the GFF.

-README.*strain.gnm*.mrk.*source*.yml contains the normal README fields.

 ## GFF3 records
 - use `genetic_marker` as the feature type